Certifying Set Attractivity for Discrete-Time Uncertain Nonlinear Switched Systems: AG-functions for set attractivity

-\begin{proof} Robust local attractivity of $\Omega$ follows from combining Proposition~\ref{prop:pseudoLyapunov}, by which the existence of a RCCS guarantees that a suitable $L$-function exists, and Proposition~\ref{prop:L-function-implies-attractivity}, by which the existence of a suitable $L$-function guarantees robust local attractivity.
+where $\mathbb{C}\big(\sigma^1,\mathbb{C}^{\kappa(x)-1}(\Omega)\big)$ is the robust controllable set to set $\mathbb{C}^{\kappa(x)-1}(\Omega)$ for mode $\sigma^1$, as per Definition~\ref{def:1-scssigma}. \end{theorem} \begin{proof} Robust local attractivity of $\Omega$ follows from combining Proposition~\ref{prop:pseudoLyapunov}, by which the existence of a RCCS guarantees that a suitable AG-function exists, and Proposition~\ref{prop:L-function-implies-attractivity}, by which the existence of a suitable AG-function guarantees robust local attractivity.